Passengers with disabilities

 |JFK||yes||yes||yes||yes||yes||yes||yes||No exclusive area||yes|

-Note: Please consider this only as a guide.
-Services are under the responsibility of the airport administration and they may vary.
+Note: Please consider this a general guide.
+Services are the responsibility of the airport administration and they may vary.

 Supplementary oxygen during a flight, whether supplied by Aeromexico (additional charges for this service) or with a portable oxygen concentrator.